Gulab Mohanlal Hiranandani: Service career

+Hiranandani was born in Karachi to a Sindhi Hindu family.
 Hiranandani joined the Royal Indian Navy in 1949.
 He trained with the Royal Navy, between 1949 and 1953.
 He underwent specialized training in Gunnery and Missiles in 1957.
 In 1965, he attended the Naval Staff College at Royal Naval College, Greenwich.
-He held a Master's degree in Military Science and a doctorate in Political Science.
+He held a master's degree in military science and a doctorate in political science.

 In 1961, he was appointed the Commandant of INS Dronacharya, and was promoted to commander on 30 June 1969.

 During the Indo-Pakistan War of 1971, Hiranandani served as the Fleet Operations Officer of the Western Fleet.
 In this role, he led the detailed planning and logistics for key naval operations.
 He was awarded the Nau Sena Medal for his role in planning and implementing of Operation Trident and Operation Python.

-Hiranandani served as the Deputy Director Weapons policy & tactics (1968-1970) where he was instrumental in the acquisition of the Missile boats used in Operation Python & Operation Trident.
+Hiranandani served as the Deputy Director Weapons policy & tactics (1968–1970) where he was instrumental in the acquisition of the Missile boats used in Operation Python & Operation Trident.
 He developed the tactics on how to deploy them in War.
-During his Tenure as Commanding officer INS TIR (1970-1971) he developed & tested methods of towing the short range missile boats from Vizag in Bombay in heavy seas during the monsoon of 1971.
+During his Tenure as Commanding officer INS TIR (1970–1971) he developed & tested methods of towing the short range missile boats from Vizag in Bombay in heavy seas during the monsoon of 1971.
 These techniques were then used to tow the missile boats near Karachi harbour to be used as Missile delivery Vehicles with devastating effect.
 He was appointed the Director of Combat Policy and Tactics (DCPT), serving from 1974 to 1977.
 He was a deep thinker and brilliant tactician.
 His work on naval strategy remains the basis for much of the tactical training and operational maneuvers of the Indian Navy.
 He was awarded the Ati Vishisht Seva Medal (AVSM) for this contribution.
 Hiranandani was promoted substantive captain on 1 January 1976.
 In 1980, he commissioned INS Rajput (D51), the lead vessel of the Rajput class destroyers as its first Commanding Officer.